Natural History Museum in Belgrade: Museum today

-Natural history collections, from as early as 1939 up until the present day, have been preserved in a temporary space in the former building of the very First Female Gymnasium in Njegoseva Street, 51, Belgrade.
+Natural history collections, from as early as 1939 up until the present day, have been preserved in a temporary space in the former building of the very First Female Gymnasium in Njegoševa Street, 51, Belgrade.
 Museum collections house documents regarding the natural history not only of Serbia, but also the neighboring Balkan regions, showing their development, from ancient times until today.
 Examples of plant species and animals are kept in the museum, flora and fauna which no longer can be found on the terrains of Serbia because, due to human influence, they have disappeared or migrated to other areas.
 The collections contain several thousand holotypes and unique specimens of minerals, rocks, plant and zoological species.

-Back in 1972 the Natural History Museum was associated with the Museum of Forestry and Hunting, with its collections of hunting trophies and hunting weapons.
+Back in 1972 the Natural History Museum in Belgrade was associated with the Museum of Forestry and Hunting, with its collections of hunting trophies and hunting weapons.

 The museum is divided into four sectors: geology (dealing with mineralogy, petrology and paleontology), biology (dealing with botany, zoology and mycology), education and public relations, and joint service.

-The museum won the award Mihailo Valtrovic for the Museum of the Year 2012, granted by the Museum Society of Serbia.
+The museum won the award "Mihailo Valtrović" for the Museum of the Year 2012, granted by the Museum Society of Serbia.

 On 15 February 2016, by the decree of the President of the Republic of Serbia, the Museum has been awarded the Candlemas medal (Sretenjski orden) of the second degree for special merits in relation to the science, culture and museology, on occasion of 120 years of its foundation.
 The Museum celebrated a jubilee within the solemn conference held in the Serbian Academy of Science and Arts (SANU – Srpska akademija nauka i umetnosti) in December 2015.

-The Museum of Natural History has been declared a cultural institution of national importance.
+The Natural History Museum in Belgrade has been declared a cultural institution of national importance.
 From its foundation up to the present day the Museum doesn't have its own building nor appropriate showroom.

+Researchers from the Museum—a team led by Dr. Zoran Marković—discovered the first known dinosaur body fossils from Serbia, including a small sauropod ulna and sixteen small theropod teeth, all unearthed at the Osmakovo site.